kaboc/async-phase/packages/async_phase_notifier/README.md

 );
 ```

-### updateOnlyPhase()
+### updateType()

-This is the same as [update()][update] except that [updateOnlyPhase()][updateOnlyPhase]
-only updates the phase itself without updating `value.data`, whereas `update()`
-updates both the phase and `value.data`.

-This method is useful when it is necessary to update the phase during execution
+`updateType()` is used to update the phase type while preserving the existing `value.data`.

+* **Preserves Existing Data**:
-but the callback result should not affect the data.
+    * The callback result can be of any type and does not affect the notifier's current data.

-e.g. Indicating the waiting status on the UI or notifying the phase change to
-other parts of the code, with the existing data being kept unchanged.
+* **Direct Phase Mapping**:
+    * If the callback returns an `AsyncPhase`, the notifier adopts that specific phase.
+      This is ideal when calling repository methods that already return `AsyncPhase`
+      (e.g., returning `AsyncError` will transition the notifier to an error state
+      without needing to manually throw an exception).
+* **Flexible Implementation**:
+    * Perfect for implementing [command][command]-like approaches where UI logic
+      and business logic are decoupled.

+For more technical details and behavior regarding callbacks, please refer to the
+[updateType()][updateType] documentation.

 ### AsyncPhase